sahitya-chandra/pg_ai_query/README.md

     - PostgreSQL 14+ with development headers
     - CMake 3.16+
     - C++20 compatible compiler
-    - API key from OpenAI or Anthropic
+    - API key from OpenAI, Anthropic, or Google (Gemini)

 2.  **Build and Install**:
     ```bash